 The Future of HAI Prevention

 The results of On the CUSP: Stop BSI and On the CUSP: Stop CAUTI have been promising to date.
 Several factors are creating a favorable environment for the effort moving forward, including public reporting mandates and the 10th Scope of Work of state-level Quality Improvement Organizations (QIOs).
-The Partnership for Patients, a public-private partnership led by HHS, has identified CLABSI and CAUTI as two of ten hospital-acquired conditions to be reduced by 40 percent by 2013.
+The Partnership for Patients, a public-private partnership led by HHS, has identified CLABSI and CAUTI as two of ten hospital-acquired conditions to be reduced by 40 percent.
 The 26 Hospital Engagement Networks (HENs) established by the Partnership for Patients and supported by the Centers for Medicare & Medicaid Services are leading learning collaboratives, providing technical assistance for hospitals, and monitoring hospitals’ progress toward providing safer care for their patients.